undeadzy/openarena_engine/README.md

   future.
 * Makefile has fewer changes since the recent upstream Makefile makes it easier to support standalone games
-* cl_yawspeed and cl_pitchspeed are CVAR_ROM instead of removing the variables
+* cl_yawspeed and cl_pitchspeed are CVAR_CHEAT instead of removing the
-  and using a constant.
+  variables and using a constant.
 * r_aviMotionJpegQuality was left untouched
 * Enables STANDALONE so the CD key and authorize server related changes are no longer needed.